prophile/srobo-roles/judge.md

 Responsibilities
 ----------------

-* To sit at the judge's desk during matches,
+* To ensure there is at least one judge at the judge's desk during matches,
 * To make final decisions on interpretation of the rules,
 * To record the scores from matches,
 * To resolve disputes under advice from the linesmen,